esphome/esphome-docs/components/climate/pid.rst

     default_target_temperature: 21°C
     ...
     deadband_parameters:
-      threshold: 0.5       # deadband of +/-0.5°C
+      threshold_low: -1.0
+      threshold_high: 0.5
       kp_multiplier: 0.05  # proportional gain is 5% of normal value
       kp_multiplier: 0.05  # integral accumulates at only 5% of normal
       kd_multiplier: 0.0   # derviative is turned off inside deadband
-      output_samples: 30   # average the output over 30 samples within the deadband
+      deadband_output_samples: 15   # average the output over 15 samples within the deadband

 Deadband Output samples
 ***********************
-Since we expect the PID Controller to be at equilibrium while inside the deadband, we can average the output over a longer range of samples, like 30 samples.
-This helps even further with temperature stability.
+Since we expect the PID Controller to be at equilibrium while inside the deadband, we can average the output over a longer range of samples, like 15 samples.
+This helps even further with temperature and controller stability.

 .. _pid-autotune: